Skip to content

 TYPE: DiGraph

-If True, pipeline orchestrator is DLT
+If True, pipeline orchestrator is Lakeflow Declarative Pipelines

 TYPE: bool